Syrian opposition bemoans "loose" pledges of world support

 "The friends of the Syrian regime are providing it with the tools to kill and the friends of the Syrian people are giving the regime the time it needs," said Sabra.

-He repeated calls for major backers abroad to provide better arms to the rebels, who remain poorly equipped and disorganised compared with Assad's Russian-outfitted army and air force.
+He repeated calls for major backers abroad to provide better arms to the rebels, who remain poorly equipped and disorganized compared with Assad's Russian-outfitted army and air force.

 He said the rebels still lacked advanced firepower needed to counter Syrian government air strikes and tank shelling of towns.
 Western state have shied away from arming the rebels for fear of empowering Islamist militants prominent in their ranks.